The high-dimension limit of characters of compact reductive Lie groups and restrictions on the production of quantum randomness: Abstract

 \section{Abstract}

-For any element $g$ of compact reductive group $G$ we investigate the asymptotic behavior of its normalized irreducible character in the high-dimension limit, $\frac{\chi_\lambda(g)}{d_\lambda}$.
+For any element $g$ of compact reductive group $G$, we investigate the asymptotic behavior of its normalized irreducible character in the high-dimension limit, $\frac{\chi_\lambda(g)}{d_\lambda}$.
 We show that when $G$ is simple the limit vanishes besides identity element.
-For semisimple groups one gets the same results under the additional assumption that dimensions of irreducible representations of all simple components are going to infinity.
-Using the notion of approximate $t$-designs we connect this observations with bounds on the production of quantum randomness in large quantum systems.
+For semisimple groups, one gets the same results under the additional assumption that dimensions of irreducible representations of all simple components are going to infinity.

+We apply this result to the study of pseudorandom quantum evolution.
+This lets us establish a bound on the generation of the approximate t-designs that do not depend on the underlying symmetry group but only on the number of the generators used.
+The limiting spectral distribution turns out to be governed by the Kesten-McKay law.